 I would mindlessly pull an all-nighter, unable to put the book down until I got to the very last page, once again wholly infatuated with the wizarding world and its subtleties, once again grateful and deeply content for this almost sacred experience.

 So it doesn’t come as a surprise that I actively sought out Harry Potter locations in the UK during my trips there.
-From the Harry Potter studios in London to the colleges in Oxford, I have seen a lot of places where Harry Potter was either set in the books or was actually filmed but nothing even compared to the 21-arched Glenfinnan Viaduct in Scotland in terms of awe and grandeur.
+From the Harry Potter film studios in London to the colleges in Oxford, I have seen a lot of places where the franchise was either set in the books or was actually filmed.
+Regardless, Glenfinnan Viaduct is arguably the most famous Harry Potter filming location you can visit in Scotland.

-I spent hours on end doing research on this specific Harry Potter filming location and because I’m happy to share the knowledge with fellow Potterheads, here’s everything I know about riding the iconic Hogwarts Express train in Scotland.
+I spent hours on end doing research on what is now known as the Harry Potter bridge and because I’m happy to share the knowledge with fellow Potterheads, here’s everything I know about riding the iconic Hogwarts Express train in Scotland.

 The hike from the train station to the viewing point takes about an hour there and back; it’s very well-marked and you absolutely cannot get lost.
 The hike is uphill for the second half but it was nothing that even I couldn’t manage.

-- Should you want proper footage of the train passing over the viaduct from inside the train, you’ll have to get a spot by the opening window at the very back of the carriage —either on the left-hand side if you’re westbound or on the right-hand side if you’re eastbound— and be prepared to elbow a few people in order to keep it.
-Most passengers will spend the entire journey comfortably seated in the carriage and will frantically get up once they realise we are getting closer to the iconic viaduct; because I was desperate to get the shots I needed for this article, I stood up at the back of the carriage for the better part of two-hour ride and had to firmly stand my ground when the much-awaited moment arrived.
+Most importantly, be prepared to elbow a few people in order to keep it.
+Most passengers will spend the entire journey comfortably seated in the carriage.
+They will frantically get up once they realise we are getting closer to the iconic viaduct.
+Because I needed to get the shots for this article, I stood up at the back of the carriage for the better part of two-hour ride to ensure premium visibility near the open window.